Harran: Harran under the caliphates

-The Harran University underwent its golden age in the 8th century, particularly under the Abbasid caliph Harun al-Rashid.
+The Madrasa of Harran underwent its golden age in the 8th century, particularly under the Abbasid caliph Harun al-Rashid.
 (Note: Harun al-Rashid is also famous for founding the House of Wisdom in Baghdad, to which scholars from Harran would later be brought.)
-Many prominent scholars of this time were educated at the university in subjects such as mathematics, philosophy, medicine and astrology.
-The university was also an important site for translations of documents from Syriac and Greek into Arabic and Harran flourished as a center of science and learning.
+Many prominent scholars of this time were educated at the institution in subjects such as mathematics, philosophy, medicine and astrology.
+The school was also an important site for translations of documents from Syriac and Greek into Arabic and Harran flourished as a center of science and learning.
 Al-Rashid furthermore supplied Harran with a new water supply, constructing a canal from the Balikh River.
 At some point, Neoplatonism was introduced to Harranian intellectuals, though the precise timing is not clear.
 It might have been brought to Harran by the scholar Thābit ibn Qurra in the late 9th century, who could have learnt Neoplatonism in Baghdad.
 Alternatively, Neoplatonism might have been brought to Harran as early as the 6th century by Neoplatonists such as Simplicius of Cilicia, who fled persecution in the Byzantine Empire.

 The local Harranian religion continued to develop as a blend of ancient Mesopotamian religion and Neoplatonism and Harran remained notorious for its strong pagan traditions long into the Islamic period.
 The city retained a highly heterogenous population that practiced many different religions.
 Some adopted syncretistic faiths tolerable by the Muslims, others continued to honor the old deities of ancient Mesopotamia and Syria, and some primarily worshipped the stars and planets.
 (Note: The medieval Harranian worshippers of astronomical objects continued to use ancient names for the celestial bodies, alternating between Greek, Akkadian and Aramaic names (the moon for instance continued to be known as Sīn).)
 The Harranian pagans considered themselves the heirs of ancient star-worshipping civilizations such as Babylonia, Greece, India, Persia and Egypt.
 In addition to pagans, Harran was also home to Muslims, Christians, Jews, Samaritans, Zoroastrians, Manicheans, and other groups.